 In 1804, she has already tested several literary genres, but has not yet published.
 She began writing a new novel, The Watsons.
 In accordance with her favorite theme, she develops the various social strategies of four sisters.
 This largely autobiographical novel was finally stopped at the death of her father.

 The first twelve pages of the manuscript of The Watsons are kept at the Pierpont Morgan Library in New York.
-The following eight pages have not been located, and the last 68 pages are estimated £ 200K, for sale by Sotheby's in London on July 14.
+The following eight pages have not been located, and the last 68 pages were sold for £ 1M from a lower estimate of £ 200K by Sotheby's on July 14, 2011.

 Jane Austen's manuscripts are extremely rare.
 They are also of great interest to understand the creative process of this excellent author, thanks to the numerous revisions made by Jane to look for the right word.

 Please watch the video shared by Sotheby's :

 His bulimia of reading turns into a frenzy of autobiographical writing, with which he stages under pseudonyms his companions of travels, drugs, alcohol and homosexual or heterosexual relationships.
 In 1948 he coins a title for his "travel notes": On the Road.